-- 1. Use of existing wire is acceptable if it is in a satisfactory location and the wire is in good condition.
-When in doubt, use new wiring. - If a new location is chosen or if this is a new installation, thermostat wire must first be run to the location selected.
-All wiring must agree with local codes and ordinances.
-These instructions cover bringing the wire down from the attic but it may be run from a basement or crawl space using similar methods. - 3.
+- 1. Use cable supplied with the unit. - 2.
+If a new location is chosen or if this is a new installation, thermostat cable must first be run to the location selected.
+These instructions cover bringing the cable down from the attic but it may be run from a basement or crawl space using similar methods. - 3.
 Before drilling a hole in the wall at the selected location, drive a small finish nail through the ceiling in the corner of the wall and ceiling above the thermostat location.
 Pull the nail out and push a small, stiff wire through the hole so it can be found in the attic.
-Drill a 1⁄2&inch hole through the ceiling wall plate. - 4.
-Probe for obstructions in the partition.
-Then, drill a 1⁄2-inch hole through the wall at the selected location for the thermostat. - 5.
-From the attic, feed the thermostat wire through the wall until even with the thermostat location. - 6.
-Snag the thermostat wire through the hole and pull the wire through the hole in the wall so that 6&inches of the wire protrude. - 7.
-Route wires to the furnace. - 8.
-Never use nails or staples across the thermostat wires.
+Drill a 1⁄2-inch hole through the ceiling wall plate. - Probe for obstructions in the partition.
+Then, drill a 1⁄2-inch to 1-inch hole through the wall at the selected location for the thermostat. - 5.
+From the attic, feed the thermostat cable through the wall until even with the thermostat location.

+- 6. Snag the thermostat cable through the hole and pull the cable through the hole in the wall so that 6-inches of the cable protrude. - 7.
+Route cable to the furnace. - 8.
+Never use nails or staples across the thermostat cable.